 Description

-This sturdy yet tender cookie recipe captures the nostalgia of classic holiday baking without the sugar spike.
-Enhanced with a hint of almond extract for a bakery-style finish, this version is designed to be gentle on blood sugar while remaining perfect for decorating.
+This sturdy yet tender cookie recipe captures the nostalgia of classic holiday baking without the added sugar.
+Enhanced with a hint of almond extract for a bakery-style finish, this version is designed to be a delicious low-carb alternative while remaining perfect for decorating.

 Ingredients